ryym/gits/readme.md

 # Gits

-Gits lists up all git repositories in the specified path.
+Gits lists all git repositories in the specified path.

 ## Usage

-For instance, you can list up git packages in the `$GOPATH/src` using this command.
+For instance, you can list git packages in the `$GOPATH/src` using this command.

 ```sh
 $ gits $GOPATH/src